scrapy/scrapyd/docs/config.rst

 Normally, you can leave the ``[services]`` section from the :ref:`example <config-example>` as-is.

-If you want to add an endpoint, add another line, like:
+If you want to add a webservice (endpoint), add another line, like:

 .. code-block:: ini
    :emphasize-lines: 2

    [services]
-   myendpoint.json   = amodule.anothermodule.MyEndpoint
+   mywebservice.json   = amodule.anothermodule.MyWebService
    schedule.json     = scrapyd.webservice.Schedule
    ...

-You can use the endpoints in `webservice.py <https://github.com/scrapy/scrapyd/blob/master/scrapyd/webservice.py>`__ as inspiration.
+You can use the webservices in `webservice.py <https://github.com/scrapy/scrapyd/blob/master/scrapyd/webservice.py>`__ as inspiration.

 .. _config-example: